revelytix/backbone-nestify/README.md

 ## Options

 Nestify options, like Backbone options, are a simple hash of name/value pairs.
-They can be specified by either of the following ways:
+They can be specified by either of the following means:

 * When calling nestify(), pass an options hash as a second (optional) parameter.
 These options are in effect for the lifetime of the mixin.